 - Assess your monthly revenue from all sources.

-- Make a list of all your long-term assets, trust funds, bequests, and investments.
+- Check the list of all your long-term assets, trust funds, bequests, and investments.
+How did they fare?

-- Can you move more members to regular online giving to keep up the cash flow?
+- Have you been able to move more members to regular online giving to keep up the cash flow?

 - Have you approached your providers (utilities, water, Internet) to see if you can get a break?

-- Can your investments/trust funds cover your costs short-term?
-No one saw COVID-19 coming, but previous generations and trustees put aside money for a rainy day.
+- Can your investments/trust funds continue to cover your costs short-term?
+Previous generations and trustees put aside money for a rainy day.
 This qualifies!

-- Can you secure a line of credit from your bank to cover your monthly costs?
+- Were you able to secure a line of credit from your bank to cover your monthly costs?
 Interest rates are at record lows.
 No one likes debt, but it is a short-term investment in long-term sustainability.
 Regular loans may be difficult to obtain, but the Canadian Emergency Bank Account appears to be an attractive option for most charities.

 - Have you talked to your regional council staff about what advice/support they can offer?

-- Don’t make hasty decisions—your church’s ministry is needed more than ever.
-This crisis will pass, and you want to still be standing for your members and your community.
+- Continue to make thoughtful decisions.
+Your church’s ministry is needed more than ever.
+This crisis will ebb, and you want to still be standing for your members and your community.

 See Congregational Finances and COVID-19 for ways to encourage stable and reliable financial support from your community.